MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 ---
-title: Create and alter external tables based on Azure Blob Storage or Azure Data Lake - Azure Data Explorer
+title: Create and alter Azure Storage external tables - Azure Data Explorer
 description: This article describes how to create and alter external tables based on Azure Blob Storage or Azure Data Lake
 services: data-explorer
 author: orspod